CRM

 Use HubSpot's reporting features to track your progress at each stage of the lead lifecycle.
 This is a great way to identify any roadblocks or bottlenecks in your processes.

 Use HubSpot's reporting tools to monitor your progress and measure the effectiveness of your efforts.
-Use this data to continuously optimize your approach and improve your results.
+Use this data to continuously optimise your approach and improve your results.

 Using Workflows for managing lead lifecycle stages